 The motherboards have a 3-pin header (WOL) to connect to the 3-pin header on a Network Interface Card (NIC) that has WOL capability.
-Note that Wake-On-LAN can only be used with an ATX 2.01 (or above) compliant power supply.
+Note that Wake-On-Lan can only be used with an ATX 2.01 (or above) compliant power supply.

-1-6 Power Supply Requirements
+1-7 Power Supply

 As with all computer products, a stable power source is necessary for proper and reliable operation.
-This is even more important for the 400 MHz and higher clock rates of Xeon processors.
+It is even more important for Pentium II and III processors that have high CPU clock rates of 300 MHz and above.

-The SUPER S2DG2/S2DGU/S2DGE/S2DGR accommodates ATX power supplies.
+The SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBA/P6SBM accommodates ATX power supplies.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.